-Traffic calming represents a component of traffic management techniques to reduce the impacts of traffic on neighbourhood communities and other public facilities such as parks, school areas, and community centres.
-Traffic calming has been used in North America to:
+Traffic calming is a technique to reduce the impacts of traffic on neighbourhoods and public facilities such as parks, school areas, and community centres.
+Traffic calming has been used to:

-- Implement crime prevention programs through access restriction methods such as road closures and one-way streets; and
+- Implement crime prevention programs through road closures and one-way streets, and

 - Promote urban redevelopment.